How to Survive as a Small Fish in a Big Pond [Free Guide]

 - Where have they become complacent?

-- What are the weaknesses in their product?
+- What are the weaknesses in their products and/or services?

 - Are all of their customers completely satisfied?